tensor-compiler/taco-bench/README.md

 Note: use the `mklvars.sh` script of Intel to set properly your environment.

-# Benchmarking taco against *your* product
+# Benchmarking taco against your product

-1. Modify CMakeList.txt: add compilation options, INCLUDE, and LIBRARY directories to *your* project.
+1. Modify CMakeList.txt: add an environment variable `YOUR`, compilation options, `YOUR_INCLUDE`, and `YOUR_LIBRARY` directories to your project.

 2. Implement the expression using *your* project.
-Modify `yours4taco.h` file.
+Modify `your4taco.h` file.

 3. Use the `TACO_BENCH` macro to benchmark and `validate` method to compare against expected results.